-However, blonde shades that have overpowering orange and yellow tints are generally not recommended, since you don’t want to ruin the contrast with a too-bright hue.
+However, blonde shades that have overpowering orange and yellow tints are not recommended, since you don’t want to ruin the contrast with a too-bright hue.

 4. Reddish and Purple Hues for Women with Dark Skin

-Red Curls on Light Skin:
+Red Hair Color on Dark Skin:

 Purple hair is another story.
 If you’re feeling a little bit more playful and bold, go for violet, lilac, or purple hues.
-It doesn’t contrast badly with brown skin and being a cool color, purple and violet hair blends well with dark-skinned women.
+It doesn’t contrast excessively with brown skin and being a cool color, purple and violet hair blends well with dark-skinned women.

-If you really want to try unusual hair colors like green, blue, indigo, silver, pink and many others, consider getting yourself an ombre.
+If you want to try unusual hair colors like green, blue, indigo, silver, pink and many others, consider getting yourself an ombre.
 An ombre of any color looks amazing on every shade of skin.
 It’s a style that would not go out of trend for many years to come, you can rest assured that your hair wills always turn heads and garner those Instagram likes.

-Blue Green Shades on Light Skin:
+Blue Green Shades on Light Brown Skin:

 On the other hand, when you feel confident enough, rock the solid color look.
 Keep in mind to choose a color that you can commit too, and one that matches your style and skin shade well.

-However, both ombre and solid color hairstyles can inflict great damage on your hair due to bleaching and extensive styling (plus possible straightening/curling) so make sure to choose the color you really want and provide good aftercare for your hair.
+However, both ombre and solid color hairstyles can inflict great damage on your hair due to bleaching and extensive styling (plus possible straightening/curling) so make sure to choose the color you want and provide good aftercare for your hair.

 Cotton Candy Blue on Medium Brown Skin: